JaleelSavoy/Octave-Machine-Learning-Implementations/README.md

 - Started:  Oct 30 2017
 - Ended:  Currently in progress

-# Algorithms
+# Algorithms (In order of completion)
-* Simple Linear Regression
+1) Simple Linear Regression
+2) Multiple Linear Regression (using normal equation)
+3) Multiple Linear Regression (gradient descent and normal equation and comparing the performance)
+3) Logistic Regression
+4) Regularized Logistic Regression with feature mapping